 A rising figure on the Monegasque scene, Chef Marcel Ravin runs the Blue Bay** restaurant, where he fuses Caribbean flavours with a local, gourmet touch, stamped with the creativity and imagination that are the hallmarks of his cuisine.

-After Benoît Witz’s departure, Jean-Philippe Borro became the new chef at Vistamar*.
-Having previously worked at the Grill*, he has now begun a promising tenure at an establishment where fine products and a love of good food go hand in hand.
+Now Executive Chef at the Hôtel Hermitage Monte-Carlo, Jean-Philippe Borro, who previously worked at Le Grill* and Le Vistamar*, he has now begun a promising tenure at an establishment where fine products and a love of good food go hand in hand.

 Good times and good food, set against one of the most beautiful and impressive views in all of Monaco: that is the guiding philosophy of Chef Jean-Laurent Basile, who runs the Hirondelle restaurant at Thermes Marins Monte-Carlo.
 At the table, diners will enjoy the best of Mediterranean cuisine, infused with a healthy touch.
 Three daily menus are offered here, including a selection of balanced meals and sustainable fish.
 For lunch, the menu offers a number of light, healthy and affordable options that are no less refined—all with a breathtaking view of Port Hercules.